-As one of very few electricity retailers in NZ offering households access to the wholesale electricity market, we get ridiculously excited to see our Flicksters save money.
+As one of the very few electricity retailers in NZ offering households access to the wholesale electricity market, we get ridiculously excited to see our Freestylin’ Flicksters save money.

 Sure, sometimes spot prices move upwards, but we know that in the long run, buying electricity at the wholesale price is a smart way to go.
 And it’s a satisfying feeling for us here at Flick HQ to know that we’re providing a fair price for electricity to Kiwis.

-Our estimates show that savings for our Flicksters – especially those who’ve been with us for a year or longer – are flickin’ awesome.
+Our estimates show that savings for our Flicksters on our spot price plan, Freestyle – especially those who’ve been with us for a year or longer – are flickin’ awesome.
 From 11 June 2016 – 11 June 2017 (before we felt the impact of these unusually dry winter conditions), Flick customers saved an average $479.
 And since the Dry Winter kicked in, that’s only dropped to an average $398 (for the year until 16 July 2017).
 Definitely nothing to be sniffed at!

-In the interest of full transparency, we give our Flicksters an idea of what they’re saving with Flick (or not saving!).
+In the interest of full transparency, we give our Flicksters an idea of what they’re saving (or not saving!) with Flick.
 But, where do we get all our numbers from?

 Show me the money